-What do we do in therapy?
+What do we do in gender-affirming therapy?

-Therapy involves investigating, reflecting, and doing.
+Gender therapy involves investigating, reflecting, and doing.
 How are you feeling?
 What affects your mood?
 What expectations are you holding?
 What do you connect with?
 What makes you come alive?

 My wife realized she was transgender a few months into our marriage.
 As we started looking into doctors and therapists who could support her, I realized how few providers were skilled in dealing with these issues.

-Therapy supports both teens AND their families
+Therapy supports both transgender teens AND their families

 While there's more information out there now, many parents grew up without an understanding of gender identity issues.
-They want to know more about what their teen is going through.
+Parent want to know more about what their teen is going through.
 Parents often feel more confident when they understand what it means to be transgender.
 Their children then feel like they’re able to focus more on their mental health treatment.

 No matter how supportive family members are, they still have to adapt.
 They have to adjust their internal image of their child, possibly including new pronouns and a different name.
 They will have to say let go of old expectations of their teen.
 New hopes and fears - of different likelhoods - will take their place.

 Just like transgender and non-binary teens, parents can face social stigma.
 "How much do I want to tell acquaintances who are good running buddies but not the most sensitive people?
 If my boss's boss says something transphobic, what should I do?
 If I say nothing, am I betraying my child?
 If I say something, will I get a reputation for being insubordinate?"

 They can consent to counseling without needing their parent’s consent.
 Their mental health information is also confidential, except in severe situations (where “notification is essential to the life or health of the minor” N.C.
 Gen. Stat. § 90‐21.4).
 I encourage all teens collaborate with their families to the extent that they feel comfortable.

 Therapy isn’t one-size-fits-all.
 Some benefit in a few sessions, while others create huge changes over several sessions.

-50-minute sessions are $175.
+50-minute counseling sessions are $175.

-Schedule your free 15-minute phone consultation today.
+Schedule your free 15-minute phone mental health service consultation today.